EFForg/privacybadger/doc/Translation.md

     "string_identifier": {
         "message": "String text"
+        "description": "Some useful info"
     }

 The translated string is the `"String text"` part and you should **NOT** change any other part of the entry.

+The `"Some useful info"` part sometimes contains useful information (in English) about the string.
+Usually it provides the context of the string (if it is a button, an heading,... and where is it located inside the UI).
+You should never translate it.

 To contribute to the Privacy Badger translation through GitHub, first check the status of your local language translation: if you don't see a folder with your